 First-time freshman applicants are invited to submit an application for admission during their junior year of high school.
-Students should have a solid academic experience in high school; ENC recommends at least 4 years of English, 2 years of history, 2 years of social science, 3 years of foreign language, 3 years of mathematics, and 2-3 years of sciences before high school graduation.
+Students should have a solid academic record; ENC recommends at least 4 years of English, 2 years of history, 2 years of social science, 3 years of foreign language, 3 years of mathematics, and 2-3 years of sciences before high school graduation.
 In order to complete the application portfolio and be considered for admission to ENC, applicants must submit the following materials to the Office of Admissions:

-- The application for admission is the first step in the application process.
-The applicant must personally complete this form and submit it to the Office of Admissions.
-The form can be completed free online via the ENC website. - Applicants must submit to the Office of Admissions an official report of standardized test scores for either the SAT or the ACT.
+- The online application for admission. - An official report of standardized test scores for either the SAT or the ACT.
 ENC's code for the SAT is 3365 and the ACT is 1818.
 Scores submitted on official secondary school transcripts are considered official, as well.
-An Accuplacer test may also be required. - The Office of Admissions at ENC requires that at least one recommendation be submitted on the student's behalf from a teacher, tutor, guidance counselor, or other appropriate non-family member who can attest to both the applicant's academic ability and character.

-• Applicants must arrange to have an official signed and sealed copy of the high school transcript sent directly to the Office of Admissions at Eastern Nazarene College.
+An Accuplacer test may also be required. - The Office of Admissions at ENC requires that at least one recommendation be submitted on the student's behalf from a teacher, tutor, guidance counselor, or other appropriate non-family member who can attest to both the applicant's academic ability and character. - Applicants must arrange to have an official signed and sealed copy of the high school transcript sent directly to the Office of Admissions at Eastern Nazarene College.
 If any of these institutions are located outside of the United States, either World Education Services (WES) or the American Association of Collegiate Registrars and Admissions Officers (AACRAO) must first evaluate the transcripts (see International Student Application Process).
 A final transcript with a graduation date must also be sent to the College after graduation.
 An official score report and partial secondary school transcripts are required of applicants who have earned the General Equivalency Diploma.